 On the flip side, I don’t have a single complaint about the highs.
 The fingerpicking squeaks and scratches throughout the song Dirty Paws by Of Monsters and Men have just the right amount of detail without sounding too loud or “shrill.”

 Can you use the Skullcandy Push for phone calls?

 As far as the microphone is concerned, it isn’t great with these.
 Microphone quality has a drop off at around 200Hz which means that if you have a lower voice it’s not going to come through as loud as it should be.
 For a sample of this, you can check the video up above where I have a voice sample but fair warning, it doesn’t sound great.
 So if you’re looking for a pair of buds for phone calls these might not be for you.

 Should you buy the Skullcandy Push True Wireless?

-In the end, I was really impressed with what the Skullcandy Push.
-If you can overlook the cheap, plastic, bulky build then these might just be for you.
-They have a great connection strength to my device, have pretty good sound considering how small they are, and decent battery life for a pair of true wireless earbuds.
+In the end, I was really impressed with the Skullcandy Push.
+If you can overlook the cheap, plastic, bulky build then this might just be for you.
+The buds have a great connection strength, sound good, and have decent battery life for a pair of true wireless earbuds.
 Most importantly for me though, is that they fit amazingly well.
-So while they’re not the sleekest and prettiest of the true wireless buds, they’re solid as hell, which is becoming a pattern for Skullcandy.
+So while it’s not the sleekest and prettiest of the true wireless buds, it’s solid.

 If you’re thinking of buying the Skullcandy Push True Wireless, keep in mind that the price you’ll pay will depend on the color you pick.
-These buds are available for as low as $39 USD in some colors, but can go up to to $62 USD for the grey color.
+This is available for as low as $39 USD in some colors, but can go up to to $62 USD for the grey color.